brudfors/UniRes/README.md

 or directly by interfacing with the **Python** code.
 Both of these ways are described next.

-An installation-free demo of UniRes is available:
+An installation-free demo of UniRes is available in Colab:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Z6AsRLpTQxn-3myxOIKBRf6Lv2unqJ6G?usp=sharing "UniRes Colab Demo")